Hillingdon: Local government

 Hillingdon was an ancient parish, and had within it the chapelry of Uxbridge, which became a separate civil parish in 1866.
 When a local board of health was created for Uxbridge, the western part of Hillingdon parish was included within it.
 Under the Local Government Act 1894, Hillingdon parish was divided in two along the boundary of the board of health district.
 Hillingdon West became, with Uxbridge, part of the Uxbridge Urban District.
 Hillingdon East, now governed by the Hillingdon East Parish Council, became part of the Uxbridge Rural District.
 Uxbridge Rural District and the parish council were abolished in 1928, with the Hillingdon East parish being added to the Uxbridge Urban District.
 Both Hillingdon East and Hillingdon West parishes were abolished in 1938 and added to Uxbridge parish.
 In 1965, under the London Government Act 1963, Hillingdon became the name of the westernmost borough of Greater London.

 Urban development

 The A40 (Western Avenue) was rerouted in the early 1990s to run slightly north of its original route, thereby allowing traffic to flow without interruption at the junction of Hillingdon Circus.
 Hillingdon tube station was required to be demolished in order for the new road to be constructed, and a new station was opened further south along the line in 1994, winning the Underground Station of the Year award for that year.

 Parliamentary constituency

-Hillingdon is a traditional Conservative stronghold lying within the Uxbridge and South Ruislip constituency, represented since 2015 by Boris Johnson.
+Hillingdon is a traditional Conservative stronghold lying within the Uxbridge and South Ruislip constituency, represented from 2015 until 2023 by Boris Johnson.
 Before that, John Randall MP had represented the constituency since 1997, following the death of fellow Conservative Sir Michael Shersby.